captainbrosset/inactive-css/rules.md

 - align-self has no effect on this element since it is not a flex or grid item (try adding display:flex or display:grid to its parent)
 - justify-items has no effect on this element since it is not a grid item (try adding display:grid to its parent)
 - justify-self has no effect on this element since it is not a grid item (try adding display:grid to its parent)
+- width/height have no effect on this element since flex-basis is already defined

 # Table properties